HadoukenIO/js-adapter/tutorials/Application.getCurrentSync.md

-Returns an Application object that represents the current application
+Synchronously returns an Application object that represents the current application

 # Example
 ```js